Home

 Atopic Dermatitis, along with seasonal allergies and asthma, are versions of the same problems.
 In fact, if you have exzema, it is likely that you probably have seasonal allergies or asthma too.

-If you are reading this, then you or someone you know expresses toxic build up, nutritional deficits or poor immune system health as the dry itchy skin condition of atopic dermatitis or exzema.
-Other people express it as seasonal allergies, asthma, chronic fatigue syndrome, fibromyalgia – even cancer.
+If you are reading this, then you or someone you know expresses toxic build up, nutritional deficits, or poor immune system health as the dry itchy skin condition of atopic dermatitis or exzema.
+Other people express it as seasonal allergies, asthma, chronic fatigue syndrome, Symptoms of Fibromyalgia – even cancer.

 Isn't bathing and being clean important to prevent flare-ups?